Not just an replacement, but an improvement!

 A white spark is NOT a bad tube issue, and it is NOT a short circuit of the tube.
 Vacuum can not short circuit.

-Question: Why does it only occur with a new tube, and not with old tubes?
+Question: Why does it mostly occur with a new tube, and not with old tubes?

 Answer: It is easier to exceed the maximum peak current when a tube is new, when it has highest emission reserve.
 So you may observe this with larger tubes, and with newer tubes.
 But it can happen to any tube, when the electronic circuit is not good.
 In that case it will particularly happen when they are a high emission kind of tube.

 In electronics this effect is called "trigger".

 - Warning by OSRAM, from 1925, about sparking tubes

 - Warning by RCA for rectifiers, about sparking tubes

 - Table of lowest allowed transformer windings resistance (yes!)